-Before plantar fascia surgery is decided upon as a treatment option there are certain criteria that should be met.
+Before heel surgery is decided upon as a treatment option there are certain criteria that should be met.
 First, the condition should be serious enough to have lasted nine to twelve months while trying other non-surgical treatment.
 Stretches and other exercises designed to decrease symptoms of plantar fasciitis should also have been used during this period.
 Athletes who suffer from this condition might also consider surgery when performance becomes significantly impaired by heel pain and related ailments.
 Lastly, before participating in plantar fascia surgery it is crucial that you are aware of the risks involved with the surgery.
-Although the procedure is not generally serious, negative side effects can still occur.
+Although the procedure is not generally serious, negative side effects can still occur such as scar tissue.

 There are several complications that can inhibit full recovery following plantar fascia surgery.
-First, the arch of the heel can be reduced if the plantar fascia is released too much.
+As with all surgeries, there is the chance of infection, especially if the wound is not properly cleaned and cared for.
+There is a small possibility the arch of the heel can be reduced if the plantar fascia is released too much.
 Also, numbness in certain areas may occur following surgery if the nerves around the fascia become damaged.
-Infections can also develop which will need to be treated with antibiotics.
-Lastly, patients can also come out of surgery still feeling symptoms of plantar fasciitis and feeling pain around the heel.
+And while most surgeries are very successful in eliminating plantar fasciitis, there is still the slight chance that the surgery will not fully cure the heel pain or that the pain becomes worse.

 Like with any type of surgery, plantar fascia surgery has its risks.
 However, the majority of patients who undergo this procedure enjoy a full recovery so it is important to decide with your orthopedic surgeon if the procedure is right for you.